 Key elements of treatment foster care include highly skilled foster parents who are part of the child’s treatment team, enhanced case management, and coordinated delivery of behavioral health and other community-based services.
 It can be a complicated circle of care but it works.
-Listen to Rita Martin, a long time foster parent with CCR explain more.
+Listen to Rita Martin, a long-time foster parent with CCR explain more.

 Foster parents are an active part in the healing process and are fully immersed in the day to day care of their kids thus should claim much of the success seen with the children.
-Many view themselves as professional foster parents with high-level skills, often caring for 4-6 children at one time.
+Many view themselves as professional foster parents with high-level skills, often caring for three to four children at one time.
 Listen to Rebecca share why she chooses to keep siblings together in treatment level care.
 She and husband Mark are currently caring for five brothers.

 There are too many children in "traditional homes" not receiving any type of treatment services.
 Are they being cared for?
 Yes, but how much better would the outcomes be if kids were in a stable home that could treat and rehabilitate youth back into their communities.
 The bottom line is, nearly all kids in care have some sort of trauma.
 Assessing their trauma is usually not performed until significant behaviors present and traditional foster parents are overwhelmed.
 "Bouncing" happens when foster parents give notice to have foster children removed from their home.
 Bouncing creates more instability and compounds trauma and behaviors.
 Unfortunately, this cycle can continue for months or sometimes years before a child is referred to treatment level.